-We need to receive all required documentation and supporting documents requested in the eligibility review letters, so that your dependant can continue to receive benefits.
-If documents for a newborn are provided more than 60 days after birth, the dependant will not be covered by the Scheme from the date of birth.
-This means you will have to pay the hospital costs of the newborn out of your own pocket.
+It is essential that the Scheme receives all documentation and supporting documents requested in the eligibility review letters for your dependant to continue receiving benefits.
+If the documents for your newborn are provided more than 60 days after the birth, the dependant will not be covered by the Scheme from the date of birth.
+This means you will have to pay the hospital costs for the newborn out of your pocket.